msusdev/end-to-end-github-actions/presentations/intro_github_actions.md

   * Continuous integration using GitHub Actions
 * Session 3:
   * Deploy applications to Azure using GitHub Actions

+### Agenda

+1. Learning the syntax
+1. Building a simple project

 ## Getting hands-on with GitHub Actions